Ice on the Susquehanna

 Despite being early August with temperatures hovering around the 100 degrees mark during a week-long heatwave, the seemingly impossible happened.
 Rankins dislodged four large chunks of ice, averaging nearly five feet in length.

 The working theory was that the previous winter’s ice had been caught in some inexplicable undercurrent that dragged it deep below the surface.
-There the ice became lodged beneath a formation of rocks and was eventually covered by sand and sediment.
+There, the ice became lodged beneath a formation of rocks and was eventually covered by sand and sediment.
 Hidden deep in the water and insulated with several inches of river bottom, the ice was protected from the sweltering summer heat.
 Its recovery became a first on record for August.
 Click here to read more.

 January 1978

 More recently, on January 29, 1978, a combination of ice and melting snow caused the highest level of flooding ever seen at Safe Harbor Dam—202.4 feet.
 Agnes, on the other hand, was 195.5 feet in comparison.
-It knocked out the electrical generating system at Safe Harbor Dam and forced a shut down at Holtwood Dam eight miles downstream.
+It knocked out the electrical generating system at Safe Harbor Dam and forced a shutdown at Holtwood Dam eight miles downstream.
 Click here to read more.

 Adventure Awaits!